 When compared to figures for the borough as a whole the council's direct activities referred to above represent around 2% of all emissions.
-The remaining 98% equates to 443kT Co2e which represents emissions from across the borough, such as domestic energy use, and industry and commerce emissions.

 Indirect emissions (those from our supply chain and our contracted services) are a much harder parameter to define, but exploratory work is underway, and this area will continue to be explored further.